Psychological Tactics of Manipulation

 Manipulation tactics show up frequently in The Prince.
 Machiavelli is one of the world’s most famous manipulators.
 He is so infamous that one of the Dark Triad personality traits is named after him.

-If you'd like to see what your personality scores are, you can take my free personality quiz, however, it doesn't factor these tactics of manipulation into your results.
+If you'd like to see your personality scores, you can take my free personality quiz.
+However, it doesn't factor these tactics of manipulation into your results.

 Extraversion

-People who score high in extraversion are more likely to use coercion and responsibility invocation.
+People who score high in extraversion are likelier to invoke coercion and responsibility.

 Agreeableness

-Conversely, people who are more disagreeable are more likely to seek revenge on people through coercion and the silent treatment.
+Conversely, more disagreeable people are more likely to seek revenge on people through coercion and silent treatment.

 Conscientiousness

-Similar to agreeableness, people who score high on conscientiousness are more likely to choose reason over other manipulation tactics.
-People who score low in conscientiousness are more likely to pick tactics that are potentially criminal, like coercion or unlawful types of monetary reward.
+Similar to agreeableness, people scoring high on conscientiousness are likelier to choose reason over other manipulation tactics.
+People with low conscientiousness are likelier to pick potentially criminal tactics, like coercion or unlawful monetary reward.

 Openness

-Conversely, people who score low in openness are more likely to use social comparison.
+Conversely, people who score low in openness are likelier to use social comparison.

-As you evaluate relationships in your life, keep an eye out for master manipulators and signs of the following manipulation tactics.
-The more you know about manipulation, the easier it will be to see these tactics at work and gain more control over the decisions you make.
+As you evaluate relationships, watch for master manipulators and signs of the following manipulation tactics.
+The more you know about manipulation, the easier you will see these tactics at work and gain more control over your decisions.

 How Do You Deal With Psychological Manipulation?